MEET THE FRIARS

 The oldest of three sons, he first began discerning a call to the priesthood when he was 12 years old.
 He was drawn to be a priest by God’s grace working through the religious, prayerful life instilled in him by his parents and his family’s weekly participation at Mass at his parish, St. Patrick Cathedral in El Paso, Texas.
 While an undergraduate student at the University of Dallas, he worked in campus ministry, where he was introduced to the Dominican Order.
 Taking his religious name in honor of Sir Thomas More, he admires More’s dedication to the preservation of authentic religious freedom, his love of his family and devotion to the Church, his tenacious prayer life, and his belief in a liberal arts education.
 In his free time, Fr.
 Thomas More enjoys reading, exercising, and baking.
 Ordained in June 2017, his first assignment is at his alma mater as the chaplain of UD's Campus Ministry.

-Ian Bordenave, OP, is an itinerant preacher.
-He preaches retreats, missions, & workshops on preaching.
+Ian Bordenave, OP, is the prior of St. Albert the Great Priory.
+He is also an itinerant preacher.
 He is working on a Doctor of Ministry of Preaching through Aquinas Institute of Theology in Saint Louis.
 He served as a campus minister at the University of Dallas from 2015 to 2017, the pastor of Holy Rosary Parish in Houston from 2009 to 2015, the pastor of St. Another of Padua Parish in New Orleans from 2002 to 2009, and a parochial vicar at St.Dominic Parish in New Orleans from 2000 to 2002.
 He has been professed member of the Order of Preachers (Dominicans) since 1994 & a priest since 2000.
-Before going the Order, he served in the U.S. Army as a Patriot Missile Officer from 1988 to 1992.
+Before joining the Order, he served in the U.S. Army as a Patriot Missile Officer from 1988 to 1992.
 He is from Valparaiso, Florida, & enjoys reading & running.

 972-438-1626, ex.
 210

 Donald Dvorak, OP was born in Chicago and attended Loras College in Dubuque, IA.
 He joined the Chicago Dominican Province and after ordination received an M. Ed.
 In counseling from Loyola University in Chicago.
 He has been a high school religion teacher and counselor.
 When the Southern Dominican province was formed he was the assistant to the new provincial and then pastor at our parishes in New Orleans and Memphis.
-Father Don was prior of St. Albert Priory and now serves as rector/chaplain at the University of Dallas.
+Fr.
+Don is a former prior of St. Albert the Great Priory and a rector/chaplain at the University of Dallas.

 972-438-1626, ex.
 201